Normal generators for mapping class groups: Further questions

-The original Lanier-Margalit's criterion (Theorem \ref{thm.LMtrans}) is about pseudo-Anosov mapping classes.
+The original Lanier--Margalit criterion (Theorem \ref{thm.LMtrans}) is about pseudo-Anosov mapping classes.
 As stated in Theorem \ref{thm.bkw}, it was extended in our joint work with Wu to partly pseudo-Anosov mapping classes, which include certain reducible elements in $\Mod(S_g)$.
-In this regard, we ask for the largest subclass of $\Mod(S_g)$ to which Lanier-Margalit's criterion applies.
+While this extension still requires mapping classes to have pseudo-Anosov dynamics on some subsurfaces, it is also true that Dehn twists along non-separating essential simple closed curves are also normal generators (\cite{Lickorish_generators}, \cite{Mumford_normal}).
+Such mapping classes do not exhibit any pseudo-Anosov dynamics on any subsurface, and have zero translation lengths on $\T(S_g)$.
+In this regard, we ask for the largest subclass of $\Mod(S_g)$ to which Lanier--Margalit's criterion applies.
 We first ask whether the criterion applies to all reducible mapping classes.

 \begin{question} Does there exist $g_0 \in \N$ such that for each $g \ge g_0$, if a reducible $f \in \Mod(S_g)$ satisfies $0 < \ell_{\T}(f) \le \frac{1}{2} \log 2$, then $f$ is a normal generator of $\Mod(S_g)$? \end{question}